Boston Massacre Historical Society

 What was the Boston Massacre?

-The Boston Massacre trials ended quietly.
-Defended by John Adams, Captain Preston was acquitted during the trial.
-Find out why.
-Read the original testimonials of witnesses.
+The trials ended quietly.
+One took place 8 month after the incident.
+Defended by John Adams, Preston was fully acquitted.
+The second decision resulted in two convictions.
 The jury assembled for the trial did not have a single Bostonian.
-Read about who else was accused.
+Read about other interesting facts and compare the documents and witness testimonies.

 Timeline of Events

-The first British troops arrived in Boston in October 1768 and from then onwards there was continuous antagonism between the people of Boston and the soldiers.
-The newspapers printed accounts of the 'atrocities' committed by the soldiers.
-British officers made every effort to prevent trouble…
+The first British troops arrived in Boston in October 1768 and from then onwards there was continuous antagonism between the people of Boston and the those trying to enforce the King's rule.
+The newspapers printed accounts of the 'atrocities' committed by the occupiers.
+British officers made every effort to prevent trouble.

 Victims

-Few facts known about these people.
+Few facts are known about these people.
 Crispus Attucks was among them.

 Student Essays